Theuns Eloff: Executive Director FW de Klerk Foundation

 Eloff was appointed as Executive Director of the Foundation on 1 July 2016.
-FW de Klerk is a past president of South Africa, a former leader of the Nationalist Party (the party who instituted the policy of Grand Apartheid), a former Chancellor of the Potchefstroom University for Christian Higher Education.
-He is also a controversial Nobel Peace Prize winner.
+FW de Klerk was a former president of South Africa, a former leader of the Nationalist Party (the party who instituted the policy of Grand Apartheid), a former Chancellor of the Potchefstroom University for Christian Higher Education.
+He was also a Nobel Peace Prize winner.
 De Klerk founded the Foundation to: